 Experience the best in river fishing on the upper River Wye

-Day tickets and season rods available.
+Day tickets, bookable online and via telephone, along with season rods are available.

 For salmon anglers, the beat is amongst the most productive in this part of the river and with 13 named catches, fish are caught at a wide range of flows.